gustafsson96/cats-and-coffee-cafe/README.md

 + ### Landing page image
     * The landing page shows a photograph next to a block of informative text, both clearly on the cats and coffee theme.
 This introduces the user to the café and tells them where and when to visit.
-    * The photograph will be displayed over the text on smaller screens.
+    * The photograph will be displayed above the text on smaller screens.

 ![screenshot of landing page image](/documentation/landing_page_image.png)